London Drum

 Stations on the route: Heron Quays ➜ Canary Wharf ➜ West India Quay ➜ Westferry ➜ Limehouse ➜ Shadwell [change train] Shadwell ➜ Whitechapel

-First and last train times on the DLR
+First and last train times

-Tube times for the Docklands Light Railway
+Docklands Light Railway timetable

 Alternative routes include Heron Quays to Aldgate East, Heron Quays to Stepney Green and Heron Quays to Bethnal Green

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-Heron Quays tube station is wheelchair accessible, and has step-free access from the street to the train
+Heron Quays is wheelchair accessible, and has step-free access from the street to the train.
+Whitechapel is not wheelchair accessible

-Heron Quays station entrance – You must use an escalator plus a lift between the entrance and the platforms.
+Heron Quays entrance – You must use an escalator plus a lift between the entrance and the platforms.
 Or you can use five flights of stairs instead (11 steps up +2x12 steps up +2x16 steps up)

-Whitechapel station exit – There are lifts up from the London Overground, District and Hammersmith & City platforms, and escalators from the Elizabeth line
+Whitechapel exit – There are lifts up from the London Overground, District and Hammersmith & City platforms, and escalators from the Elizabeth line

 1. From Whitechapel take the London Overground